samapriya/awesome-gee-community-datasets/docs/projects/india_river_trends.md

 The authors have also provided a dataset page and an earth engine app to [analyze the dataset further](https://sites.google.com/view/surface-water-trends-india/).

-These are available as the following GEE assets:
+These are available as the following GEE assets

 * Annual rate of change of surface water area, by season:
   * Reaches: `projects/sat-io/open-datasets/indian_rivers/riverchanges/txsTrends`
   * Basins: `projects/sat-io/open-datasets/indian_rivers/riverchanges/basinsTrends`